 Disability rights-based approach to the care agenda

-Iag, Stories | November 14, 2024
+Iag, Stories | December 20, 2024

 The urgent need to build and rethink care and support systems to address the care agenda is receiving increasing attention within international policy space, for example with the recent forum on ‘Transforming Care Systems’ hosted at the United Nations Headquarters, the care economy being included within the Secretary General’s ‘Common Agenda’, the Office of the High Commission of Human Rights’ (OHCHR’s) Report on support systems to ensure community inclusion of persons with disabilities.
 Unpaid care work is often viewed through a gendered lens however it also intersects profoundly with disability rights.
 For people with disabilities, the absence of adequate community-based support services often has a high impact on families… particularly on women and girls who spend up to two to ten times more on caring for a child, older person or person with a disability than men and boys.

-This global reality calls for a rights-based approach to policies and programs that recognize unpaid care work and address the support needs of people with disabilities, aligning with the principles of the UN Convention on the Rights of Persons with Disabilities (UNCRPD) and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
+This global reality calls for a rights-based approach to policies and programs that recognise unpaid care work and address the support needs of people with disabilities, aligning with the principles of the UN Convention on the Rights of Persons with Disabilities (UNCRPD) and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).

 How does CBM’s work relate to care?